 Vehicle use and parking

-- Campsite parking – one vehicle per site.
+- Campsite parking – one vehicle per site/booking.
 Adjacent campsites, driveways and common areas cannot be used to park vehicles, boats, etc. except where specifically made available by the Campground Manager.

 - Maximum speed in camp is 10 km.
 Vehicle use in camp is subject to New Zealand Road Code and includes all motorised conveyances and bicycles.